Installation instructions

 Important note for Linux users

-To install pomp from source, you will need the gfortran compiler on your machine and will therefore may need to install it.
+To install pomp from source, you will need the gfortran compiler on your machine and may therefore need to install it.
 To do so on a Debian-based system (e.g., Ubuntu), for example, run:

 sudo apt install gfortran